headstomp/CSharp/SolidPatterns/README.md

 ## Single responsibility principle

-- a class should have only a single responsibility (i.e. changes to only one part of the software's specification should be able to affect the specification of the class).
+a class should have only a single responsibility (i.e. changes to only one part of the software's specification should be able to affect the specification of the class).

 ## Open/closed principle

-- "software entities … should be open for extension, but closed for modification."
+"software entities â€¦ should be open for extension, but closed for modification."

 ## Liskov substitution principle

-- "objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
+"objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
 See also design by contract.

 ## Interface segregation principle

-- "many client-specific interfaces are better than one general-purpose interface."
+"many client-specific interfaces are better than one general-purpose interface."

 ## Dependency inversion principle[10]

-- one should "depend upon abstractions, [not] concretions."
+one should "depend upon abstractions, [not] concretions."